- Fantastic Team

 It is a great idea to do so.
 Knowing some French prior to your move to France makes it easier for you to find a job.

-The benefits of you learning the language will not limit to only having a better chance of acing a job interview.
+The benefits of learning the language will not limit to only having a better chance of acing a job interview.

 It makes your day to day life in France far easier.
 French people love their language and situations in which you are understood but not answered, only because you ask in English, are not something uncommon.